Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/TASKS.md

 Industry (NAICS title and code):  339113

 We offer 8 such vacancies, even though we realise that our shortage is of 10 operators.
 We have been moved to this decision due to the risk of automation of heath technologists and technicians being higher than what we originally expected.
-As of April 2021, the foreseen risk of automation of this job is considered "mid risk", although slightly closer to lower levels than to higher ones.
+As of April 2021, the foreseen risk of automation of this job is considered "mid risk" (40%), although slightly closer to lower levels than to higher ones.
 However, we consider that a mid risk is noticeable enough for us to take action, and to confidently expect that we will be able to implement technology capable of performing the tasks attributed to two operators in a less-costly manner.

 List of tasks List of skills:
    *	Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.